 Overdyed rugs, as you can guess from their name, go through a complicated process of dying.
 This multistep process makes rugs bright and bold.
 Our collection of overdyed rugs includes overdyed Persian rugs and regular overdyed rugs.
 Persian overdyed rugs have vintage look because they are sheered in the process of dying.
 Regular overdyed rugs have vivid color schemes.
 However, our overdyed rugs are eco-friendly, because we use only natural dyes for their production.
 If you like Oriental rugs, but prefer modern interior design style, look no further!
 Deep colors of overdyed rugs will make any room more sophisticated.

-The Recognizable vivacious colors of overdyed involves a five step process, that makes something old into something new. various chemical washes and natural sun bleaching, helps to soften some of the harsher outlines of vintage patterns then a blank canvas is created.
+The Recognizable vivacious colors of overdyed involves a five step process.
+Various washes and natural sun bleaching, helps to soften some of the harsher outlines of vintage patterns then a blank canvas is created.
 Once the rug is ready to be dyed, it is hand dyed several times using natural dyes.
 The colors from the natural dyes gives them their lively splash of color.